-MEMPHIS POLICE DEPARTMENT POLICY AND PROCEDURES SECTION: Weapons Possession
+SECTION: Weapons Possession

-- If ownership cannot be determined, officers should take a memo, have all occupants' complete Rights Waiver forms, and tag the firearm as found property. - If an occupant is transported to a bureau for further investigation, the investigator will complete the Rights Waiver Form.
+- In a situation where there are multiple occupants in a vehicle and no one claims ownership of a firearm, officers should make an arrest if it is determined that the owner is in unlawful possession of the firearm.
+Have all occupants of the vehicle complete Rights Waiver Forms and tag the firearm and Rights Waiver Forms as evidence. - If ownership cannot be determined, officers should take a memo, have all occupants' complete Rights Waiver forms, and tag the firearm as found property. - If an occupant is transported to a bureau for further investigation, the investigator will complete the Rights Waiver Form.
 (Rights Waiver questions may be incorporated into a Defendant Statement.)
 Scene officers will still complete Rights Waiver forms for all occupants not transported to a bureau. - 3.
 Check each person for warrants and contact Fugitive concerning bail/bond conditions. - 4.
 Contact an investigator 170 N. Main and have them request a criminal history check (Triple I/III) from Communications.
 The criminal history will advise if the person has been convicted of a crime or offense that prevents them from possessing a firearm by 18 U.S.C.
 922(g).
 South Main GIB (or Economic Crimes) should be contacted during daytime business hours (B shift).
 Felony Response should be contacted after hours (C, D, and A shifts).